Looking for the best restaurants in Merida Mexico? This local guide has you covered.

 Where: KM 30 Carretera, Tixkokob-Tekanto, Tixkokob, Mexico, Yucatan 97470

 You absolutely need a vehicle to be able to get to the Hacienda.
 However, it is well worth the effort if you are renting a car in Mexico.
-Similarly, this is a nice place to stay overnight and enjoy a luxury stay in the Yucatan if your budget allows.
+Similarly, this is a nice place to stay overnight and enjoy a luxury stay in the Yucatan if your budget allows it.

 The menu showcases all of the very best dishes that originated in the Yucatan state.
 For instance, mouthwatering cochinita pibil cooked to perfection.
 The expert mixologists can prepare you whatever cocktail takes your fancy – delicious Pina Coladas, or homemade lemonade prepared with fresh local herbs.